-- Complete Forms (consent, questionnaire) prior to On Campus collection to minimize time of contact - Control the number of researchers and assistants in the lab (follow guidelines per academic unit) - Wipe down all surfaces frequently and definitely prior to and following data collection (Sanitizing will be with 70% alcohol, hydrogen peroxide (0.5%) or weak bleach (0.1%), in addition to the other biohazardous (e.g. Virox, Cydex) and cleaning (e.g. Lysol) agents. - Mark off areas where personnel can and cannot walk, or to mark off areas where personnel may walk in only direction.
+- Complete Forms (consent, questionnaire) prior to in-person visit to minimize time of contact - Control the number of researchers and assistants participating in study visits (follow guidelines per academic unit); limited to those who are cleared to participate, per key considerations above - Wipe down all surfaces frequently and definitely prior to and following data collection (Sanitizing will be with 70% alcohol, hydrogen peroxide (0.5%) or weak bleach (0.1%), in addition to the other biohazardous (e.g. Virox, Cydex) and cleaning (e.g. Lysol) agents.
+Please refer to University of Guelph COVID-19 site for more information on cleaning practices. - Mark off areas where individuals can and cannot walk, or to mark off areas where individuals may walk in only direction.
 Identify acceptable physical distances